mika-s/MikasEmulators/README.md

 This is my collection of emulators, written in C++.
 As of now, it only emulates Intel 8080, with the game Space Invaders.

+The project is licensed under [The MIT License](LICENSE.md), with the test roms and libraries as exceptions.
+They have their own licenses.
+See the source code of each test rom or in the library folders to see their license or copyright notice.

 ## Table of contents

 * [Dependencies](#dependencies)